-While KBR (NYS: KBR) missed estimates last quarter, investors hope that it will bounce back and outpace Wall Street expectations this quarter.
-The company will unveil its latest earnings on Thursday, Feb.
-23. KBR is a global engineering, construction, and services company supporting the energy, hydrocarbon, government services, minerals, civil infrastructure, power, and industrial sectors.
+KBR (NYS: KBR) will try to beat its earnings estimates for the fourth consecutive quarter.
+The company will unveil its latest earnings tomorrow.
+KBR is a global engineering, construction, and services company supporting the energy, hydrocarbon, government services, minerals, civil infrastructure, power, and industrial sectors.

-- Buy, sell, or hold?: Analysts strongly back KBR, with 10 of 13 rating it a buy and the remainder rating it a hold.
+Buy, sell, or hold?: Analysts strongly back KBR, with 12 of 16 rating it a buy and the remainder rating it a hold.
 Analysts like KBR better than competitor Jacobs Engineering Group overall.
-While analysts still rate the stock a moderate buy, they are a little more optimistic about it compared to three months ago.
+KBR's rating hasn't changed over the past three months.

-- Revenue forecasts: On average, analysts predict $2.45 billion in revenue this quarter.
-That would represent a rise of 4.7% from the year-ago quarter.
+Revenue forecasts: On average, analysts predict $2.4 billion in revenue this quarter.
+That would represent a decline of 10.1% from the year-ago quarter.

-CAPS All-Stars are solidly supporting the stock, with 96% giving it an "outperform" rating.
-The greater community agrees with the All-Stars, as 94.8% give it a rating of "outperform."
+CAPS All-Stars are solidly backing the stock with 96.8% assigning it an outperform rating.
+The community at large concurs with the All-Stars with 94.7% giving it a rating of outperform.
+Fools are gung-ho about KBR and haven't been shy with their opinions lately, logging 194 posts in the past 30 days.
 Even with a robust four out of five stars, KBR's CAPS rating falls a little short of the community's upbeat outlook.

-KBR's profit has risen year over year by an average of 55% over the past five quarters.
+KBR's profit has risen year over year by an average of 56.5%.
 Revenue has fallen for the past three quarters.